rvedant5/Diffson/README.md

 - 🔄 **Panel Swap** → Instantly switch JSON1 ↔ JSON2
 - 📋 **Copy to Clipboard** → Copy JSON with one click
 - 💾 **Download** → Export parsed/compared JSON
+- 🔗 **Clickable Branding** → Logo and title link to main application
+- ➡️ **Table Row Comparison** → Click arrows in table view to open detailed comparisons in new tabs

 ### 7. **Responsive Design**
 - Side-by-side on desktop